dl-de/dl-de.github.io/_pages/home.md

 <p>
 This workshop will aim to bring together researchers from each discipline to encourage intellectual exchanges and cultivate relationships between the two communities.
-The scope of the workshop will include important topics at the intersection of DL and DEs, such as:</p>
+The scope of the workshop will include all topics at the intersection of DL and DEs.
+Some examples (non-exhaustive list):</p>

 <div class="row">